lino-framework/book/docs/dev/settings.rst

-.. _djangosite_local:
+.. _lino.site_module:

 Site-wide default settings
 ==========================

-Lino provides a hook for defining system-wide default settings.
-This concept is mostly useful on servers where many Lino sites are running.
-Actually they are not system-wide but per environment.
+Lino applications (unlike Django projects) have a hook for specifying site-wide default values for their Django settings.
+This concept is mostly useful on servers where many Lino sites are running (as described in :ref:`lino.admin.site_module`).
+Actually they are not system-wide but environment-wide.

 .. envvar:: LINO_SITE_MODULE